RaffiKian/RKCalendar/README.md

 - Updated the contiguous range of dates selection (mode=1).
 Start in mode=1 and mode=2 is set automatically internally.
 Note the start date must be greater than the end date.
 - Updated the README.md file
 - Added horizontal scrolling
-- Added **ColorSettings** for text, headers, foreground, background etc... in RKManager
+- Added **ColorSettings** for text, headers, foreground, background etc...
 - Plus some other bits

 ***